yugabyte/yugabyte-db/docs/content/latest/develop/learn/cassandra/data-modeling.md

 ### Columns

 Each row is composed of one or more columns.
-An column is a fundamental data element, and does not need to be broken down any further.
+A column is a fundamental data element, and does not need to be broken down any further.

 As the example of a `users` table which holds information about users of a service.